spegel-org/spegel/docs/COMPATIBILITY.md

 ### Amazon Linux 2

-If your EKS AMI is based on AL2, the included containerd config [imports overrides](https://github.com/awslabs/amazon-eks-ami/blob/main/templates/al2/runtime/containerd-config.toml) from `/etc/containerd/config.d/*.toml` by default, so the best way to change containerd settings is to add a file to the import directory using a custom node bootstrap script in your launch template:
+If your EKS AMI is based on AL2, the included containerd config [imports overrides](https://github.com/awslabs/amazon-eks-ami/blob/main/templates/al2/runtime/containerd-config.toml) from `/etc/containerd/config.d/*.toml` by default.
+The best way to change containerd settings is to add a file to the import directory using a custom node bootstrap script in your launch template.

 ```shell
 #!/bin/bash